HugoM25/Pythosaic/README.md

 It is a large image composed by combining other small images .

 ## How to use it ?
-To use it just download the project and use a python interpreter.
+To use it just download the project and use a python interpreter. more infos coming soon